DIY Farmhouse Console Table

 table being assembled.

-Once the two end pieces are finished, you'll use the 40″ 2x4s to attach the ends.
-The top 2 40″ pieces will be vertical and will line up with the outside corners of the end pieces.
-Drill the 2.5″ pocket hole screws into the pre-drilled holes in the 40″ pieces to attach to the first end piece.
+The 2 40" pieces that will be at the top of the table are vertical and will line up with the outside corners of the end pieces.
+Drill the 2.5" pocket hole screws into the pre-drilled holes in the 40" pieces to attach to the first end piece.

 table without top or bottom shelf slats.

 Lay the other end piece on the floor (with the outside facing the floor and pocket holes facing up), flip what you've assembled so far onto it, and line up everything just like you did on the first end piece.
-Drop pocket hole screws into each of the pocket holes on the 40″ pieces to attach the other end.
+Drop pocket hole screws into each of the pocket holes on the 40" pieces to attach the other end.
 When you're finished, you should have something like what I have pictured above!

-Step 4: Attach bottom cross slats.
+Step 3: Attach the bottom cross slats.

 table without top.